Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Introduction

 In this work, we present Botender, a system that enables online communities to collaboratively design and \textit{tend} to their bots over time.
 As illustrated in Figure \ref{fig:ch6:teaser}, Botender enables users to collaborate on (1) \textit{proposing} desired changes to the bot’s behavior, (2) \textit{iterating} on the design of prompt-based bot instructions to operationalize desired changes, through collaborative editing and testing, and (3) \textit{deploying} changes once users reach some level of consensus on its readiness.
 Botender supports this iterative, collaborative approach to prompt design through algorithmically generated \textit{case-based provocations}.
-These are concrete cases that illustrate how the bot would behave in concrete interaction scenarios, selected to (1) provoke users to reflect on potential gaps between desired bot behavior and the behavior yielded by a given prompt, and (2) reveal potential sources of disagreement about desirable bot behavior within the community.
-These provocations are designed to support iterative and collaborative prompt design by highlighting interaction scenarios that users may not initially consider.
+These are concrete cases that illustrate how the bot would behave in concrete interaction scenarios, selected to \textit{probe the boundaries} of users' intents by provoking user reflection on (1) potential gaps between users' desired bot behavior and the behavior yielded by a given prompt, and (2) potential sources of disagreement about desirable bot behavior within a community.
+These provocations are designed to support iterative and collaborative prompt design by highlighting a given prompt's behavioral consequences in interaction scenarios that users may not initially consider.
 Finally, Botender is designed to be deeply integrated within community platforms to reduce barriers to participation and encourage broader community collaboration in bot design.

 We first validated Botender's case-based provocation approach through an online experiment and then studied how communities use Botender in practice through a multi-day field study.
 The validation study focused on evaluating the effectiveness of Botender’s case-based provocation algorithm.
 The results suggest that, compared to a generic test case generation approach, participants found that Botender’s case-based provocations revealed more opportunities to improve the bot, and had greater potential to surface differing views about desired bot behavior among community members.
 The field study aimed to understand how communities use Botender by deploying the system in six real-world Discord communities over a period of five days.
 During this period, Botender supported participants in tailoring bot behavior to meet the unique needs and norms of their own communities, showcasing the usefulness of case-based provocations in facilitating collaborative bot design.